gitamdpocORG/OrgRepo/README.md

 # OrgRepo
 Organization Repo

-This is for DLP Testing with MVC.
+This Org Repo is for Testing with McAfee MVISION Cloud.